 Applications of C4FM

-C4FM finds extensive use in several domains, including:
+C4FM is used where clear digital voice and reliable data communication are important.
+It finds extensive use in several domains, including:

 - Amateur Radio: Many digital voice systems, like Yaesu’s System Fusion, rely on C4FM for clear and reliable communication.